ArthurZey/arthurzey.github.io/_pages/reading-list.md

 ## C Bradley Thompson: _What America Is_
 [Kindle](https://www.amazon.com/gp/aw/d/B0C86NS7PQ/){:target="&lowbar;blank"}

+## Thomas Sowell: _Is Reality Optional?_
+* Chapter 1:
+  * compassion is also important
+  * it's not always either-or
+  * win-win is always possible
+* Being With It:
+  * response to children saying "go to hell" to parents

 _started in 2019; in progress_

 ## Nathan James and Victor Bliss: _The Mantantra Letters_